|Rebecca S. Burton, PhD|

 strategies for analyzing and solving problems in any area.
 As a member

-of the Problem Solving Competence Department, I have an
+of the Problem Solving Ability Department, I have an

 to work on this with colleagues from many disciplines.

 My involvement with the Alverno Latin American Studies Initiative allowed me to travel to Brazil, Argentina and Paraguay in the summer of 2004.
 In 2005, I was fortunate to China with my colleagues from the Alverno Asian Studies Initiative.
 In 2006 I travelled to Costa Rica with colleagues and students.
-These projects and my own travels to Russia, Tanzania, and Rwanda have helped me to infuse my courses with a more international perspective.
+These projects and my own travels to Russia, Tanzania, Rwanda, and Ecuador (including the Galapagos Islands!) have helped me to infuse my courses with a more international perspective.

 During my postdoctoral fellowship I studied seasonal changes in body mass, metabolism, and immunocompetence of dusky-footed woodrats (N. fuscipes) at Sedgwick Reserve.
 Some of my colleagues at the National Center for Ecological Analysis and Synthesis extended this research and analyzed den characteristics and use patterns.
 This has enabled us to make recommendations about placement of artificial dens during relocation efforts involving endangered subspecies of dusky-footed woodrats (N. fuscipes riparia).
 I also also conducted a survey of the mammals of Sedgwick.